Saswat-Sagar-Sahu/Cards-Game/README.md

 ```
 go test
 ```
-This runs all tests in files ending with _test.go.
+This runs all tests in files ending with `_test.go`.

 🔹 Option 2: Run Tests in VS Code
 - Open the test file (e.g., deck_test.go) in VS Code.